Our programs run year-round at Schleicher Farm at 138 Horse Farm Road, Sharon, Vermont 05065 We offer five distinct programs.2018 Rider Packet!

 The Grey Horse Program is tailored to riders 50 years and over wanting to enjoy horseback riding to increase balance, flexibility and as a form of exercise.
 Riding quickens reflexes and memory.
 Horseback riding, utilizes the horse’s variable, repetitive and rhythmic movement to provide a base of support for those senior citizens experiencing balance problems, impaired coordination, decrease of mobility, and poor postural control.
 As the horse changes gaits, riding trains clients on the subtle muscle control necessary to maintain a stable position in the saddle.
 It also teaches clients timing, coordination and respiratory control.

 A support group for survivors of domestic violence, sexual assault and stalking.
 This is a self-paced interactive women’s group that provides a supportive environment to help build self-confidence.
 This is an experiential learning experience with the help of horses.
 You may have the opportunity to ride a horse while being around horses and their care.
+The day is formatted as a woman’s only safety zone.

 This program is open to 10 participants- spots fill quickly.